interplaynetary/free-association/resources/trust-fund/pure/protocol.md

 - ✓ Resources flow to recognized needs from willing providers
 - ✓ Success amplifies through recognition increase
 - ✓ Failure corrects through recognition decrease
-- ✓ Phantom claims get ignored by providers
+- ✓ Only providers with actual resources declare capacity
 - ✓ No single point of failure
 - ✓ Transparent and auditable
 - ✓ Scale-invariant (works from 5 to 5000 participants)
 - ✓ Sybil-resistant
 - ✓ Self-organizing around real contribution
+- ✓ Direct allocation from capacity to needs (no intermediate claims)

 ### Emergence Without Central Control